Beginner air plant care

 Follow the core path before troubleshooting smaller care questions.

-A practical beginner overview of watering, light, airflow, drying, and display choices for healthy air plants.
+A practical beginner routine for watering, light, airflow, drying, display choices, and early warning signs.

-02 How Often to Water Air PlantsHow to choose a watering rhythm based on humidity, light, airflow, species, and drying time.
+02 How Often to Water Air PlantsHow often to water air plants indoors based on humidity, light, airflow, plant type, display, and drying speed.

-03 Do Air Plants Need Sunlight?A simple answer to whether air plants need sunlight, direct sun, or bright indoor light.
+03 Do Air Plants Need Sunlight or Shade?A simple answer to whether air plants need sunlight, direct sun, or bright indoor light.

 04 How to Dry Air Plants After WateringThe drying routine that prevents trapped moisture after soaking, rinsing, or misting air plants.